braedongough/typescript-workshop/03-working-with-js-libraries/lesson.md

 Try `npm install @types/react-router-dom` if it exists or add a new declaration (.d.ts) file containing `declare module 'react-router-dom';`
 ```

+You won't have to import these types separately - TS can automatically detect that the type definitions for the library have now been installed.

 ### Creating your own type definition file

 For a smaller library, it's likely you there won't be any community supported types available.
 In this case, if you want types for the package, you'll have to create them yourself.